AdrianPardo99/wardriving_for_self/README.md

 This app is develop by d3vnullv01d for a simple self hostage wardriving conquest application

+# 📜 Disclaimer / Legal Notice

+This wardriving application has been developed exclusively for educational purposes and as part of an academic contest.
+Its purpose is to teach techniques for collecting and analyzing wireless data in a controlled environment, promoting learning and healthy competition among participants.

+## ⚠️ Important Warning:

+* Using this application outside the educational or contest context may violate local, national, and international laws related to privacy, cybersecurity, and telecommunications.

+* The creators of this application are not responsible for any misuse or for activities that infringe upon the law or third-party rights.

+* The sole objective is for participants to gain practical experience and compete by collecting hardware data within a regulated, ethical, and supervised framework.

+By using this application, the user acknowledges and accepts that any unauthorized use is their sole responsibility.

 # About technologies

 For a quick overview: